Definition of shrine by Merriam-Webster:

 Definition of shrine by Wikipedia:

 A shrine (Latin: scrinium "case or chest for books or papers"; Old French: escrin "box or case") is a holy or sacred place, which is dedicated to a specific deity, ancestor, hero, martyr, saint, daemon, or similar figure of awe and respect, at which they are venerated or worshipped.

-The first one was a shrine for Ronald McDonald, mascott of the fast food chain McDonald's.
-I went to the service point on Sherbrooke street closed to Langelier metro station in Montreal and ordered 8 small burgers (4 with cheese), one big Mac, 2 small fries, 6 pcx McNuggets, 4 big soda cups.
+The first one was a shrine for Ronald McDonald, mascot of the fast food chain McDonald's.
+I went to the service point on Sherbrooke street close to Langelier metro station in Montreal and ordered 8 small burgers (4 with cheese), one Big Mac, 2 small fries, 6 pcx McNuggets, 4 big soda cups.
 I asked for many ketchups, salt and pepper sachets, kid's happy meal boxes and brown M bags.
 It was surprisingly not so expensive.
 I prepared everything on the terrasse of the shop and installed at the entrance of the drive-thru.
 The photos taken, I wrapped everything back, put it in the brown paper bags and offered it at a homeless man on the corner of Dickson and Hochelaga street.

-The second shrine was more pleasant to do in the cimetery Marius Poirier a bit further down Sherbrooke street.
-While talking out loud to my mother in front of the grave, I unwrapped all memories I borrow from her memory chest/trunk, photos I had of her, and food she liked: yogourt and granola, chocolate bread and banana cake.
+The second shrine was more pleasant to do in the cemetery Marius Poirier a bit further down Sherbrooke street.
+While talking out loud to my mother in front of the grave, I unwrapped all memories I borrowed from her memory chest/trunk, photos I had of her, and food she liked: yogourt and granola, chocolate bread and banana cake.
 Once everything has been immortalized in a photo, I ate the yogourt with granola while packing up.
 It was such a realisation to have a physical body to ingest food dedicated to someone who did not had one anymore.
 I was very aware of my biological capacities and felt very alive.